-Regardless of the facts of a person’s isolation, seniors who feel lonely and isolated are more likely to report also having poor physical and/or mental health, as reported in a 2009 study using data from the National Social Life, Health, and Aging Project.
+Researchers using data from the National Social Life, Health, and Aging Project state that regardless of the reason behind a person’s isolation, seniors who feel lonely and isolated are more likely to report also having poor physical and/or mental health.

-Connecting seniors with social resources, such as senior centers and meal delivery programs, is one way to combat subjective feelings of isolation.
+Encouraging social connections among seniors through senior centers and meal delivery programs is one way to combat subjective feelings of isolation.

-3. Perceived loneliness contributes to cognitive decline and risk of dementia.
+3. Perceived loneliness contributes to cognitive decline and risk of dementia and Alzheimer’s disease.

 4. Social isolation makes seniors more vulnerable to elder abuse.

 Many studies show a connection between social isolation and higher rates of elder abuse, reports the National Center on Elder Abuse.
-Whether this is because isolated adults are more likely to fall victim to abuse, or a result of abusers attempting to isolate the elders from others to minimize risk of discovery, researchers aren’t certain.
+Researchers aren’t certain whether isolated adults are more likely to fall victim to abuse, or are a result of abusers attempting to isolate the elders from others to minimize risk of discovery.

-A critical strategy for reducing elder abuse is speaking up: abuse, neglect and exploitation often go unreported.
-As for prevention, maintaining connections with senior loved ones helps us ensure their safety.
+A critical strategy for reducing elder abuse is speaking up.
+This is because abuse, neglect and exploitation often go unreported.
+Maintaining connections with senior loved ones helps ensure their safety.

-5. LGBT seniors are much more likely to be socially isolated.
+5. LGBTQ seniors are much more likely to be socially isolated.

-LGBT seniors are twice as likely to live alone, according to SAGE (Services & Advocacy for GLBT Elders); they are more likely to be single and they are less likely to have children – and they are more likely to be estranged from their biological families.
+LGBTQ seniors are twice as likely to live alone, according to SAGE (Services & Advocacy for GLBT Elders).
+Additionally, they are more likely to be single, more likely to be estranged from their biological families, and they are less likely to have children.

-Stigma and discrimination are major roadblocks to support for LGBT seniors, but there are more and more community groups and online resources devoted to helping these elders avoid isolation.
+Unfortunately, stigma and discrimination may be major roadblocks to support LGBTQ seniors.
+However, there are increasingly more community groups and online resources devoted to helping these elders avoid isolation.

 6. Social isolation in seniors is linked to long-term illness.

-In the PNAS study mentioned above, illnesses and conditions such as chronic lung disease, arthritis, impaired mobility, and depression were associated with social isolation.
-Ensuring appropriate care for our loved ones’ illnesses can help prevent this isolation.
+In the PNAS study previously mentioned, illnesses and conditions such as chronic lung disease, arthritis, impaired mobility, and depression were associated with social isolation.
+Ensuring adequate care for our loved ones’ illnesses can help prevent this isolation.

-For homebound seniors, phone calls and visits can be a critical part of connecting with loved ones.
-Others may find that moving to an assisted living community addresses both issues – the need for ongoing care and the desire for companionship.
+For homebound seniors, phone calls and visits are a critical part of connecting with loved ones.
+Others may find that moving to an assisted living community addresses both issues — the need for ongoing care and the desire for companionship.